shoaibs786/my-1-project/README.md

 # my-1-project
 1 demo project
 <br>
-Authour is a Shoaib Siddique
+Authour is a Shoaib Siddique (new)